 Bury Chicken Wire

 When you bury chicken wire below your fence, your dog is going to get discouraged from doing any digging there.
 Make sure your fence measurements are accurate so you can get just enough chicken wire.
 Bury it down there with one side facing into the yard.
 The trench you dig for this should be the same width as the holes your dog digs.
 Cover the chicken wire entirely with dirt.

 Put a Fence Underneath the Fence

-Similar to buried chicken wire, you can hammer a fence into your ground horizontally, rather than a standing fence’s normal 90-degree angle.
+Similar to buried chicken wire, you can hammer some Dig Defence or another suitable fence design into your ground horizontally, rather than a standing fence’s normal 90-degree angle.
 This works wonders for dogs who eagerly dig tunnels because they want out of jail.
 You really only need the top section of wired fencing pushed down into the ground.
 Pair it up with a chicken wire for strong underground security.

 Preventing Dogs Digging Underneath Chain Link Fencing

 A chain-link fence is an affordable and easy solution.
 However, it’s not foolproof on its own.
 Look for the soil around the fence with dips or bald spots.
 These are easier places for dogs to dig.
 Connect tent stakes to the fence’s bottom wires and then drive them into the ground.
 Spaced several inches apart, these should make digging efforts far from worth it.

 Sometimes, the dog you don’t want digging under your fence is the one on the other side.
 When two dogs start riling each other up, things can get tense.
 One answer is putting up a fence inside a fence.
 It might sound redundant, but if there’s walking space for people between the two fences, then neither dog will feel threatened or see a need to dig.
 Hopefully, your neighbor is amenable to solutions, but document incidents and dug holes if things take a legal direction.